husano896/Mouse2Key_SDVX_Cloud/README.md

 TurboCharger+ Controller need to change mode to "SDVX Mode(X/Y Axis Mode)"

 Also, you may also need Joy2Key.

---
+*Note: You should use 2/3 window option in config or you won't be able to close the game!(Esc won't work) --

 Q / W 對應為左旋鈕(X軸)